mongodb/specifications/source/crud/bulk-write.md

 See [this Q&A entry](#how-was-the-op_msg-overhead-allowance-determined) for more details on how the overhead allowance was determined.

+Drivers MUST return an error if there is not room to add at least one operation to `ops`.

 ## Handling the `bulkWrite` Server Response

 The server's response to `bulkWrite` has the following format: